Discernment Facilitator Training Retreat

 Dear Retreat Participant,

 Blessings in this time of Advent preparations.
-We’re reaching out to share not only our Advent season excitement, but also our excitement and some helpful information for the upcoming discernment training retreat at Richmond Hill, which is only a bit over a month away.
+We’re reaching out to share not only our Advent season excitement, but also our excitement and some helpful information for the upcoming discernment training retreat at Richmond Hill.

 Retreat dates and times: